He believed Apple’s App Store was safe. Then a fake app stole his life savings in bitcoin.

 After Trezor reported the fake app to Apple, Apple says it removed the app and banned the developer.
 Two days later, another fake Trezor app appeared.
 Apple removed that app, too.
 Apple did not say how it found out about the fake apps, but said it removed them because they were fraudulent.

-Sensor Tower, a mobile app analytics firm, said the Trezor app was on the Apple App Store from at least Jan.
-23 to Feb.
+Sensor Tower said the Trezor app was on the Apple App Store from at least Jan.
+22 to Feb.
 3 and appears to have been downloaded about 1,000 times.
 The app was downloaded about 1,000 times on Android, but Sensor Tower did not collect data on exactly when it became available.

 James Fajcz, a reliability engineer at a paper company who lives in Savannah, Ga., also had his cryptocurrency stolen by the fake Trezor app, he says.
 In December, as he saw prices of the digital tokens rising, he purchased about $14,000 worth of Ethereum and bitcoin on Coinbase and Binance with money from his savings.